snmoya/DecoProject/mobile-app/README.md

 ## Overview

 The mobile-app is built using **React Native**.
-This choice was made because of the multiple libraries supported by this framework that help to the implementation of our project.
-Some of them are react-native-maps and react-native-voice, between others.
+This choice was made because of the numerous libraries supported by this framework that facilitate the implementation of our project.
+Some of these libraries include react-native-maps and react-native-voice, among others.

-The app communicate to the backend via a RESTful API.
-Throughout different helper functions gets the necessary information about the zones created by the organisations and the notifications sent by them.
+The app communicates with the backend via a RESTful API.
+Through various helper functions, it retrieves the necessary information about the zones created by organizations and the notifications they send.

 ### Key Features